solita/solita.github.com/_posts/2021-12-27-can-you-keep-a-secret.md

 ```

 This whole process should make it very time consuming to dig out all the steps required to restore your secrets.
 Using
-code obfuscation on top of this, and recreating the encryption key and restoring the secrets becomes a finding a needle
+code obfuscation on top of this, and recreating the encryption key and restoring the secrets makes this task as hard as finding a needle
 in a haystack.

 ## iOS